What Is a Peace Bond?

 If a person is charged with a new crime or fails to follow the conditions of their peace bond, they can face criminal charges.
 This is disheartening when it occurs — because the peace bond itself would not show up on most criminal record background checks.
 A conviction for violating the court order, however, will come up in most cases.

 Anyone convicted of a breach of peace bond can be fined up to $5,000, face three years of probation, and even be incarcerated for two years.
 These punitive measures are in addition to any other penalties related to new crimes and charges.
-This is why anyone facing a peace bond or charged with violating one should seek immediate legal counsel.
+This is why anyone facing a peace bond or charged with violating one should seek immediate legal counsel from a Toronto criminal defense attorney at our firm.